CSCI 127: Joy and Beauty of Data

 Programs

 Programs are take-home assignments that are meant to take a bit more effort than the labs.
 Subsequently there are fewer of them you will have more time to finish.
 Programs are generally assigned every other week, and opening Monday morning, and closing Sunday night.
 It is strongly recommended you make every effort to finish the programs before the deadline, early in the week if possible.
 A tip: zeros are a lot worse than a plain old bad grade.
-If you get your program together enough that you think it would be worth some points, go ahead and submit it early with D2L -- you can always improve it and resubmit right up until the deadline.
+If you get your program together enough that you think it would be worth some points, go ahead and submit it early with Canvas -- you can always improve it and resubmit right up until the deadline.

 Your TA will be familiar with the program and will grading it when your are finished, so they're a great resource to ask for help, but during lab times they will be focused on the lab.
 To get help with the programs, it's better visit the Student Success Center in Barnard Hall Room 259.
 Your TA will hold office hours there, but really anyone working there at the time you drop in should be able to sit down with you and help you with your program, even if they are a TA for a completely different class.